IS215VPROH1BE - Turbine Protection Terminal Board

 Functional Description

 IS215VPROH1BE is a Turbine Protection Board developed by GE.
 It is a part of Mark VI control system.
-This board control the operation of electro-hydraulic servo valves, which are responsible for actuating steam and fuel valves in a variety of industrial applications, particularly in power generation systems.
+This board controls the operation of electro-hydraulic servo valves, which are responsible for actuating steam and fuel valves in various industrial applications, particularly in power generation systems.
 The VSVO (Servo Control) Board is a key component in ensuring precise control, monitoring, and regulation of valve positions, which is essential for optimal system performance and efficiency.

 Components and Functions